 The Chamber Master Suite can fit three extra beds (free) in its two living rooms.
 The Courtyard and Junior Suites have sofa beds that sleep two kids; two of the Courtyard Suites interconnect.
 Baby cots (free) can be added to the Master and Junior Suites.

-Open during school holidays, the kids’ club is ideal for tots under 10.
+Open during half terms and the summer holidays, the kids’ club is ideal for tots under 10.
 Activities change daily, but often include arts-and-crafts sessions, film screenings, dances and cooking classes; there are also lots of toys, board games and an Xbox for kids to play with.
-Up to 20 kids can join the crèche at any time so be sure to book your play date well in advance.
+Up to 20 kids can join the club at any time so be sure to book your play date well in advance.

 The hotel hosts a variety of children’s activities throughout the year; previous favourites include giant-chess tournaments on the lawn, croquet and seasonal treasure hunts.